 You are reading a NORD Rare Disease Report Abstract.
 NORD’s full collection of reports on over 1200 rare diseases is available to subscribers (click here for details).
 We are now also offering two full rare disease reports per day to visitors on our Web site.

-NORD is very grateful to Joseph Levy, MD, Professor of Pediatrics, Director, Division of Gastroenterology, NYU School of Medicine, for assistance in the preparation of this report.
+NORD is very grateful to Joseph Levy, MD, Director, Special Projects, Division of Gastroenterology, Professor of Pediatrics, NYU School of Medicine, for assistance in the preparation of this report.

 Synonyms of Levy-Yeboa Syndrome